Mom - Something I Never Thought I Would Be

 I got married in 2002 and my heart was doing well.
 My husband and I decided to step out on faith.
 If it was God’s desire for us to have a baby, we knew it would be so.
 I also knew that thanks to medical advances and further knowledge of adults born with congenital heart defects, it was more of a possibility for a woman with a single-functioning ventricle to sustain a pregnancy.

 Even so, my doctor sort of freaked out when she realized I was pregnant.
 She hinted that I should terminate the pregnancy.
-When I told her that was not even a possibility, she referred us to a specialist in Billings, Montana who had experience in high risk pregnancies.
-I had also called my cardiologist at the Mayo Clinic and we came up with a plan that closer to my due date, I would stay in Rochester where I would have the baby.
+When I told her that was not even a possibility, she referred us to a specialist in Billings, Montana who had experience in high-risk pregnancies.
+I had also called my cardiologist at Mayo Clinic, and we came up with a plan that closer to my due date, I would stay in Rochester where I would have the baby.
 That was the plan, but that is not what happened.

 It was nothing like the birth of my friend’s baby where I had witnessed such a happy scene in the hospital room that day.
 I didn’t even get to hold Faith until she was one week old.
 But that didn’t change the fact that I was a mom – something I never thought I would be.